meghanab01/resume-analyzer/README.md

 GOOGLE_API_KEY=your_api_key_here
 ```

-3. Open the Jupyter notebook and run it.
+3. Open your environment and run it.

 ## Tech Stack